-So, 12-bores are for men and 20-bores for women, right?
-Some of today’s top lady shots offer their opinions to Janet Menzies
+12-bores are for men, 20-bores are for women - right?
+Wrong, says today's top lady shots, as they offer their opinions to Janet Menzies

 12-bores are for men and 20-bores are for women – right?
 Wrong, insists today’s top lady shots.
 Gender equality in the field looks like choice and both bores are fit for Sporting Dianas.
 So which should you opt for, is 12-bore or 20-bore best?
 Janet Menzies sizes up the options with the help of our top lady shots.

 Our sporting Dianas column features seriously sporting women, and offers advice and encouragement for ladies taking to the field.
 For Victoria Maloch, a passion for rural interests has pushed her to advocate for them in the policy process.
 Plus Tiggy Pettifer is a fundraiser for the Atlantic Salmon Trust and Aoife Bakonyi Byrne is known in hunting circles as a side-saddle sibling.